 By 1901, Nikolai had begun to show his abilities as a teacher, as he began assisting Christian Johansson’s classes at the Imperial Ballet School.
 He eventually succeeded Johansson as teacher after Johansson retired.
 In 1903, the Legat brothers were given the opportunity to show their abilities as choreographers when they choreographed their own version of The Fairy Doll.
 Another talent that the Legat brothers possessed was one as caricaturists and they released a book of caricatures of their colleagues, teachers and themselves entitled The Russian Ballet in Caricatures.

 In 1903, Sergei entered a civil marriage to Marie Petipa, which his brother disapproved of, though Sergei held a geninue, but unrequited love for his new wife, who was eighteen years his senior.
 Nikolai’s personal life was slightly more unusual – he was married to the dancer, Olga Chumakova for ten years.
 When they divorced, he married her sister, Antonia, with whom he had a daughter, Maria, but two years later, the couple separated.
-Eventually, some years later, Nikolai met and fell in love with the dancer, Nadezhda Nicolayeva, who was half his age, and she became his new wife.
+Eventually, some years later, Nikolai met and fell in love with the dancer, Nadezhda Nicolayeva, who was half his age, and became his new wife.

 In 1905, after Petipa had been forced into retirement, the dancers of the Imperial Theatre went on strike against the director of that time, Col. Vladimir Telaykovsky, demanding higher salaries and the restoration of Petipa as Ballet Master.
 The Legat brothers were among those to participate in the strike, alongside the likes of Anna Pavlova and Mikhail Fokine.
 However, as a result of this strike, the Legat family and the ballet world were shaken by a sudden tragedy.
 Behind his great dancing talent, there was a side to Sergei that no one could control, caused by a heredity mental illness that ran in the family.
 The impact of the strike took its toll on his mental health, so much so that he became torn between loyalty to his colleagues and the authorities and in the end, he committed suicide.
 Sergei Legat died on the 1st November 1905, aged 30.
 He is buried in the Legat family grave in the Smolenskoe Lutheran Cemetery in St Petersburg.
-Nikolai gives a sad account in his memoirs of how he was the one to find his brother dead.

 In 1909, Nikolai became Ballet Master of the Imperial Ballet, with his main aim being to preserve the legacy of Petipa.
 However, he was forced to resign in 1914 due to clashes with the theatre management.
 He travelled to the West with his wife and worked as Ballet Master and teacher with Sergei Diaghilev’s Ballets Russes.
 Following the First World War, he attempted to return to Russia, but found that, due to the impact of the revolution, it was impossible to find work in his beloved homeland again.
 Nikolai and Nadezhda Legat left Russia for good in 1922 and eventually settled in London in 1926.
 The couple later founded their own ballet school, the Legat School of Ballet in Kent.
 Nikolai earned a good reputation as a teacher and among his students were Olga Spessivtseva, Alexandra Danilova, Dame Ninette de Valois, Serge Lifar, Dame Alicia Markova, Sir Anton Dolin, Moira Shearer and Dame Margot Fonteyn.